fgrehm/devstep/docs/introduction.md

 base image comes with a script that that takes your app's source as an input and installs everything that is required for hacking on it.

-Be it a CLI tool, a plugin for some framework or a web app, I don't care, I just want "someone" to do the heavy lifting of preparing an isolated and disposable environment using as close to "zero configuration" as possible so that I can focus on writing and delivering working software :-)
+Be it a CLI tool, a plugin for some framework or a web app, it doesn't matter, Devstep can do the heavy lifting of preparing an isolated and disposable environment using as close to "zero configuration" as possible so that we can focus on writing and delivering working software.

 ## Why should I use it?